syncfusion-content/wpf-docs/wpf/DockingManager/Auto-Hide-Window.md

 ### Enabling and disabling the Autohide functionality

-The Pin button which performs Auto Hide functionality, can be visible by default.
-It can invisible to disable the AutoHide functionality through **AutoHideVisibility** property.
+The Pin button that performs Auto Hide functionality, can be visible by default.
+It can be invisible to disable the AutoHide functionality through **AutoHideVisibility** property.

 {% highlight xml %}